sionpixley/delirium/README.md

 `delirium -v`

-## How to install Delirium Go library
+## How to install Delirium library

 `go get github.com/sionpixley/delirium`

-## How to use Delirium Go library
+## How to use Delirium library

-Delirium comes with two Go packages: `securerand` and `pseudorand`.
+Delirium is a Go module that comes with two packages: `securerand` and `pseudorand`.
 The `securerand` package is a wrapper around the Go standard library [crypto/rand](https://pkg.go.dev/crypto/rand) and produces cryptographically-secure random values.
 The `pseudorand` package is a wrapper around the Go standard library [math/rand/v2](https://pkg.go.dev/math/rand/v2) and produces random values that are not cryptographically-secure.

-### How to use securerand
+### securerand

 Make sure to include the import: